ayano590/mini-project/README.md

 In the db_config.py file, the user can change the credentials for their server.

-In order to run this program, start Docker Desktop first.
+In order to run this program, start Docker Desktop and the PostGreSQL server.

 Then open the IDE of your choice.
 (PyCharm Professional was used for development)